This article helps you:

 Follow the instructions in Snowflake Data Import to connect to your Snowflake instance.

-Your metrics table must include specific required fields and can optionally include additional metric and dimension fields.
+Your metrics table must include specific required fields and can optionally include additional fields.
+At least one metric or dimension field is required.

 {